 The auction insights report lets you compare your performance with other advertisers who are participating in the same auctions that you are.
 This information can help you make strategic decisions about bidding and budgeting by showing you where you're succeeding and where you may be missing opportunities for improved performance.
 The auction insights report is available for both Search and Shopping campaigns.

 This article explains the statistics available in the auction insights report, how to find the report, and how to set a filter to locate the keywords, ad groups, and campaigns that have auction insights reports available.

-The auction insights report for Search campaigns provides 4 different statistics: impression share, overlap rate, position above rate, and top of page rate.
+The auction insights report for Search campaigns provides 6 different statistics: impression share, overlap rate, outranking share, position above rate, top of page rate, and absolute top of the page rate.
 You can generate a report for one or more keywords, ad groups, or campaigns (as long as they meet a minimum threshold of activity for the time period selected), and segment results by time and device.

-The auction insights report for Shopping campaigns provides 2 different statistics: impression share and overlap rate.
+The auction insights report for Shopping campaigns provides 3 different statistics: impression share, overlap rate, and outranking share.
 You can generate a report for one or more ad groups or campaigns (as long as they meet a minimum threshold of activity for the time period selected), and segment results by time and device.
-Auction insights data for Shopping campaigns is available from October 2014 to present.
+Auction insights data for Shopping campaigns is available from October 2014 to the present.

 Descriptions of the auction insights statisticsImpression share

 Impression share is the number of impressions you received divided by the estimated number of impressions you were eligible to receive.
 Eligibility is based on your current ads' targeting settings, approval statuses, and Quality Scores.
 In the auction insights report, impression share also tells you the impression share of other advertisers as a proportion of the auctions in which you were both eligible to show.

 Note for Shopping Campaigns: